qiankunmu/HGAdapter/README.md

-This the source code implementation of HGAdapter: Hypergraph-based Adapter in Language Models for Code Summarization and Clone Detection.
+This the source code implementation of HGAdapter in paper *HGAdapter: Hypergraph-based Adapter in Language Models for Code Summarization and Clone Detection*.
-Due to the paper being under peer review, in accordance with the principle of anonymity, we temporarily withhold the title, authors and contents of the paper.
+Due to the paper being under peer review, in accordance with the principle of anonymity, we temporarily withhold the authors and contents of the paper.
 ## Requirments
 We conduct experiment in Ubuntu 18.04.6 LTS and in python 3.12.
-We mainly implement our method by [pytorch 2.4](https://pytorch.org/docs/stable/index.html), [transformers 4.35](https://huggingface.co/docs/transformers) and [adapters 0.9](https://docs.adapterhub.ml/).
+We mainly implement our method by [pytorch 2.4](https://pytorch.org/docs/stable/index.html), [transformers 4.48](https://huggingface.co/docs/transformers) and [adapters 1.1](https://docs.adapterhub.ml/).
 We train our model on a RTX 3090.
 The required environments are listed in `requirements.txt`.

 ## Datasets
-### BigCloneBench
-BigCloneBench is the dataset for code clone detection task.
-We use the edition from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).
-You need to download the [datasets](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-BigCloneBench/dataset).
-You can download [data.jsonl](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/Clone-detection-BigCloneBench/dataset/data.jsonl), [train.txt](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/Clone-detection-BigCloneBench/dataset/train.txt), [valid.txt](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/Clone-detection-BigCloneBench/dataset/valid.txt) and [test.txt](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/Clone-detection-BigCloneBench/dataset/test.txt), then put them into `Clone-detection-BigCloneBench/data/dataset`.

 ### CodeSearchNet
 CodeSearchNet is the dataset for code summarization task.
 We use the edition from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE).